 How does Dietary Behaviors Impact Human Body Function and Health?

-Prerequisite: High School Biology
+Prerequisite: High School Biology with a grade of C or higher

 The field of nutritional science explores the interactions between living organisms and food.
 Exploring nutritional science concepts is applicable to everyday life and a variety of professions that includes medicine, dentistry, pharmacy, nursing, physician assistant, dietetics, education, policy, and the food, retail, and restaurant industry.
 Taking this course will give you an advantage about how what we eat or drink impacts the functioning of the human body and a person's health.